ajleeson/research_blog/_posts/2026-07-24-new-loading-exp-thoughts.md

 ### Phytoplankton blooms

 One major part this investigation is answering "why does DO decrease in Puget Sound due to WWTP nutrients?"
-I thought that the answer to this question would be obvious: "WWTP nutrients increase the amount of phytoplankton blooms, which produces more organic matter than gets respired."
+I thought that the answer to this question would be obvious: "WWTP nutrients increase the amount of phytoplankton blooms, which produces more organic matter that gets respired."
 However, the answer to this question appears to be more nuanced.

 Figure 2 shows a comparison of average phytoplankton concentration in each basin between 2015 through 2020 between the Loading and No-loading runs.
-Every single year, the spring phytoplankton blooms are larger in the Loading run than the No-loading run.
+Every single year, the spring phytoplankton blooms are larger in the No-loading run than in the Loading run.
 However, this pattern flips during the summer blooms, where the Loading run has large blooms than the No-loading run.
 These results suggest that WWTP nutrients do not solely alter the magnitude of blooms, but they also alter the timing of blooms.
 In particular, the timing of the blooms appear to be shifted later in the year.

 <p style="text-align:center;"><img src="/research_blog/figures/2026.01.27/Phyto.png" width="800"/><br>Fig 2.
 Average phytoplankton concentration in the different basins of Puget Sound. (a) Delineation of basin boundaries and location & discharge of WWTPs. (b) Average concentration in the no-loading run, partitioned by basin.
 The black dashed line represents the whole of Puget Sound. (c) Difference between the loading run and no-loading run average concentrations. </p><br>